-How To Create A Fall Wreath
+How To Make a Fall Wreath

 Why the butterflies on a fall wreath?
 Well, the butterflies migrate south of us for the winter season.
 This is one of a few fall home décor projects, and accents I worked on.
 I’ll be sharing the other Fall Craft Ideas soon.

-I made today’s decorated wreath with an 18 inch grapevine wreath.
+I made today’s decorated wreath with an 18-inch grapevine wreath.
 This is a good size for a living room wall, dining room wall or front door.
 I’ll be sharing a tutorial for a smaller one at another time.
 The supply list is to help you make your own wreath, especially if you are new to decorating wreaths.

-Supplies I used for making a fall grapevine wreath:
+Supplies for making a fall grapevine wreath

-- Pre made grapevine wreath ( 18 inch or other sizes)
+- Pre-made grapevine wreath ( 18 inch or other sizes)

 - Wired Burlap Ribbon